 Sometimes I feel like my ability to extend grace is directly tied to the amount of sleep I get at night or the milligrams of caffeine coursing through my veins or the amount of crazy that might be running through my head.

 Grace is not contingent on our power and strength.

 - Has your grace tank been running on empty lately?
-If so, are there big and little people in your life that have been face to face with your judgement monster?
+If so, are there big and little people in your life that have been face to face with your judgment monster?

 - How about at church?
 Or at work?
 Who have you been a little bit guilty of judging lately?
-Is there a way you can let that judgement go?
-Maybe offer an apology if you've been vocal about your judgement?
+Is there a way you can let that judgment go?
+Maybe offer an apology if you’ve been vocal about your judgment?
 Or just ask God to help you see that person/people through His eyes today?

 - Have you filled up your grace tank lately?
 What can you do to spend more time with Jesus?
 What needs to be taken out of your schedule so you can spend more time with the Giver of Grace!